szilvia-csernus/rabbit_sanctuary/README.md

 ### Languages Used

-The site was mainly built with HTML and CSS, although few lines of code in JavaScript was also added to customise Bootstrap's behaviour.
+The site was mainly built with [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS), although few lines of code in [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was also added to customise Bootstrap's behaviour.

 ### Frameworks, Libraries & Programs Used